 DURATION OF A GONDOLA RIDE – Between 30 and 40 minutes.

-ADDITIONAL CHARGES – €40 for every 20 additional minutes during the day; €50 for every additional 20 minutes during the night.
+ADDITIONAL CHARGES – around €40 for every 20 additional minutes during the day; around €50 for every additional 20 minutes during the night.

 Double check the prices and agree on the fee before getting on board your gondola.
 Remember prices are fixed.